-You can also teach them that it’s much better to be the lender than the borrower.
+You can also let them “turn the tables” on you as a way to teach them that it’s much better to be the lender than the borrower.
 Every now and again, borrow money from your kids and pay them back with interest.

-If you borrow $5 at 10 percent interest, you will eventually pay them back $5.50.
+If you borrow $5 at 10% interest, you will eventually pay them back $5.50.
 Explain that the 50 cents is like paying rent to use the money.